khaledElgohary/high-school-hub/docs/I3_WORKSHEET.md

 <p>Show links to a commit where you paid off technical debt.
 Write 2-5
 sentences that explain what debt was paid, and what its classification is.</p>
+<p>A piece of technical debt that has been paid off is moving the copy datebase code into its own class so that only one line of code needs to moved rather than
+having to copy two entire methods from one class to another if changing the startup activity.
+Here is a link to before cleaning it up: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/15d8504961e3880345a09a0c7dc0831c745df82a/app/src/main/java/comp3350/highschoolhub/presentation/Connections.java#L53</p>
 <h2 id="what-technical-debt-did-you-leave">What technical debt did you
 leave?</h2>
 <p>What one item would you like to fix, and can’t?
 Anything you write